nasa/Common-Metadata-Repository/search-app/docs/collections.md

     curl "%CMR-ENDPOINT%/collections?sort_key\[\]=-start_date"
     curl "%CMR-ENDPOINT%/collections?sort_key\[\]=%2Bstart_date"

-### <a name="document-scoring"></a> Document Scoring

-Collection search results are scored when any of the following parameters are searched:

-* keyword
-* platform
-* instrument
-* sensor
-* two_d_coordinate_system_name
-* science_keywords
-* project
-* processing_level_id
-* data_center
-* archive_center

-Any terms found in the those parameters are used to score results across other fields in the search results.
-A term is a contiguous set of characters not containing whitespace.
-A series of filters are executed against each document.
-Each of these has an associated boost value.
-The boost values of all the filters that match a given document are multiplied together to get the final document score.

-The terms are separated between keywords found in the keywords field and additional terms found in the fields listed above.

-The filters are case insensitive, support wild-cards * and ?, and are given below:

-1. All keyword terms are contained in the long-name field OR one of the keyword terms exactly matches the short-name field OR one of the additional terms is contained in the short-name or long-name - weight 1.4
-2. The keyword term field is a single string that exactly matches the entry-id field OR one of the additional terms is contained in the entry-id - weight 1.4
-3. All keyword terms are contained in the Project/long-name field OR one of the keyword terms exactly matches the Project/short-name field OR one of the additional terms is contained in the Project/short-name or Project/long-name - weight 1.3
-4. All keyword terms are contained in the Platform/long-name field OR one of the terms exactly matches the Platform/short-name field OR one of the additional terms is contained in the Platform/short-name or Platform/long-name - weight 1.3
-5. All keyword terms are contained in the Platform/Instrument/long-name field OR one of the keyword terms exactly matches the Platform/Instrument/short-name field OR one of the additional terms is contained in the Platform/Instrument/short-name or Platform/Instrument/long-name - weight 1.2
-6. All keyword terms are contained in the Platform/Instrument/Sensor/long-name field OR one of the keyword terms exactly matches the Platform/Instrument/Sensor/short-name field OR one of the additional terms is contained in the Platform/Instrument/Sensor/short-name or Platform/Instrument/Sensor/long-name - weight 1.2
-7. The keyword term field is a single string that exactly matches the science-keyword field OR an additional term is contained in the science-keyword field - weight 1.2
-8. The keyword term field is a single string that exactly matches the spatial-keyword field OR an additional term is contained in the spatial-keyword field - weight 1.1
-9. The keyword term field is a single string that exactly matches the temporal-keyword field OR an additional term is contained in the temporal-keyword field - weight 1.1

 #### <a name="retrieving-all-revisions-of-a-collection"></a> Retrieving All Revisions of a Collection

 In addition to retrieving the latest revision for a collection parameter search, it is possible to return all revisions, including tombstone (deletion marker) revisions, by passing in `all_revisions=true` with the URL parameters.
 The reference and UMM JSON response formats are supported for all revision searches.
 References to tombstone revisions do not include the `location` tag and include an additional tag, `deleted`, which always has content of "true".